fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have not yet set up access to GitHub on the laptop I am using for testing.
 That means that I have to take a copy of the code to it.
 At least I no longer have to worry about versions of the code as they are all available.

+### 3rd June

+Testing of CANTOTEM 1c beta 3 with criticalEvent code.

 ### 31st May

 I have put into CANTOTEM and example code where one task sends a message to another task.